allegro/quanta/README.md

 Quanta provides REST API.
 This simple endpoint optimizes image by normal HTTP request and returns image (JPEG).

 !!! note
     Quanta always preserves original format.
-If you send JPG - you will get (optimized) JPG.
+If you send JPEG - you will get (optimized) JPEG.

 ### Usage